Guide to Vegetarian and Vegan Mexican Food

-Guacamole is the safe and delicious choice if you are vegan!
+Guacamole is a safe and delicious choice if you are vegan!
 Made with smashed avocado, lemon juice, salt, sometimes onion, tomatoes and coriander, depending on the recipe.
 We have a quick and easy Guacamole recipe if you cannot wait for Mexico!

 4. Vegetarian Fajitas

-Sometimes on menus you can find “vegetarian” fajitas.
+Sometimes on menus, you can find vegetarian fajitas.
 As it is easy to skip the cheese and other dairy toppings such as crema, veggie fajitas also work well for a vegan diet.
 We recommend asking whether the veggies are sautéed in butter or oil.
 Served with tortillas on the side and the veggies sizzling on their cooking pan.
 A simple and yet delicious dish.

 5. Vegetarian or Vegan Burger

 Burgers may not be very traditional but they are very common in the Mexican diet.
-It’s also one of the easiest dish to transform into a vegan delicacy.
+It’s also one of the easiest dishes to transform into a vegan delicacy.
 The most elaborate one substitutes the meat with a quinoa or lentils burger, others just use a huge Portobello mushroom seasoned with spices and herbs and then sautéed or baked.
 They also come with salad or mashed potatoes on the side.
 Make sure you ask whether the potatoes have butter.

 6. Vegetarian and Vegan Tacos